-A vernacular style popular in the Victorian period was built in 1874 for Robert Simpson, who was the first mayor of Barrie.
+This example of a vernacular style popular in the Victorian period was built in 1874 for Robert Simpson.
 Simpson's earlier Georgian style house was a few doors south, nearer to his brewery business, but now a municipal parking lot.
 The L-shaped plan, stacked bay window, segmental window openings, eave brackets, gable treatment, and complex roof are typical of the style.
 The missing element is the porch that would have tucked within the L-shape to protect the main entrance door.
+Robert Simpson was the first mayor of Barrie.

-46 Dunlop Street West

-In December 1930, Barrie fruitier John Saso retained Collingwood architect John Wilson to design "a wonder screen palace" patterned after Toronto's renowned Hollywood Theatre.
-The new Picture House opened in August with the latest technology in the talking film industry.
+46 Dunlop Street West In December 1930, Barrie fruitier John Saso retained Collingwood architect John Wilson to design "a wonder screen palace" patterned after Toronto's renowned Hollywood Theatre.
+The following Spring, the warehouse on the west side of Saso's fruit store at Maple Avenue (John Street) was demolished to make way for contractors M. Sullivan & Son of Arnprior to begin construction.
+The palatial new atmospheric Picture House opened in August with the latest technology in the talking film industry.
 With entrepreneurial spirit, John and Gaetana Saso extended their fruit store hours to midnight so patrons could make purchases when the movie ended.
 They also opened a pool hall at the rear of the theatre building.
-The Roxy was a movie theatre until the early 1980s.
-It also was a venue for live entertainment, and still is today.
+The Roxy was a movie theatre and occasional venue for live entertainment until the early 1980s.

-77 Mary Street
+6. 77 Mary Street

-In 1896, Alfred J. Carson, a grocer specializing in teas had this Tudoresque house built under the supervision of local architect Eustace Bird.
+In 1896, Alfred J. Carson, a grocer specializing in teas (who later moved to Haileybury), had this Tudoresque house built under the supervision of local architect Eustace Bird.
 Typical of the style are the imitation halftimbered second floor, leaded art glass windows, sculptured chimney, and Romanesque-arched entry.
 The original open side porch has been bricked closed.
 Variations of this Queen Anne influenced design by Bird stand at 11 Rodney Street, 88 Sophia Street East, and in Elmvale.
 Across the street is 76 Mary, the childhood home of Dr. William Edward Gallie.
 Born in 1882, Gallie was a pioneering surgeon and medical educator at the University of Toronto who achieved notoriety in Canada, England, and the United States.
+At 82 Mary is another modest Georgian style house with an uncharacteristic but charming leaf-bracketed verandah.